Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable interferometer testbed: Tilted beam intensity

 We proceed now to derive an expression of the \ac{he} as a function of the beam tilt angle.
 To make the integration possible, we expand in $\theta$ of the simplified beam intensity in \cref{eq::itf_tilt_simp}.
 We hence integrate the overlap intensity term \cref{eq::itf_tilt_simp} on the finite \ac{sepd}.
 This calculation cannot be done analytically on a finite circular area centered at $(x, y)=(0, 0)$.
 A way to circumvent this issue is by Maclaurin expanding in the simplified overlap intensity term $I_\text{smp}(x, y, \theta)$ the term that prevents the integration of the beam intensity, which is the pathlength term $\exp(ik\theta y)$; this comes at the cost of reducing the angular range of validity of the result.
 The term $\exp(ik\theta y)$ can hence be expanded in $\theta$, giving an expression which is valid only for small tilts.
 This procedure is justified, as the tilt range that we aim to describe is indeed small, of the order of a few mrad at most.
 Conversely, as argued in \cite[subsection III B]{alvise_2024}, the finite size of the \ac{pd} can increase the angular range of validity of the resulting expressions if the \ac{sepd}'s size is very small, counteracting the shrinking of such range due to the expansion in $\theta$.
 Note that, for a \ac{sepd}, this expansion must be at least second-order in $\theta$, as the integration on the \ac{sepd} cancels out the odd powers of $y$, and hence of $\theta$.
 This also implies that the resulting expression gains one order in precision in the expansion.
 The expansion of \cref{eq::itf_tilt_simp} to the second-order in $\theta$ gives \cref{eq::itf_tilt_simp-2nd}.
 The integration can then be performed in polar coordinates for convenience.
 The finite \ac{sepd} overlap power is reported in \cref{eq:sepd-finite-power}, at second-order.

 Note that this procedure is exact in $\rho$: to calculate the \ac{he} from the power term in \cref{eq:sepd-finite-power}, no expansion in $\rho$ is required, while such expansion was needed for the \ac{dws} signal in \cite{alvise_2024}.
 This is due to the fact that the integration domain has circular symmetry.
 From \cref{eq:sepd-finite-power}, the \ac{he} can be derived by taking the absolute value and normalizing by the square root of the beams' powers.
 The resulting expression is a polynomial, which has the same order as the Maclaurin expansion in \cref{eq::itf_tilt_simp-2nd}.
-We report the resulting \ac{he} for a finite \ac{sepd} in \cref{eq:heff-fin-sepd}, where we went two orders further and derived it to eighth-order in $\theta$.
-The parameters $\beta = \sqrt{2} r_\text{SEPD}/w_\text{eff}$, $\beta_r = \sqrt{2} r_\text{SEPD}/w_r$, $\beta_m = \sqrt{2} r_\text{SEPD}/w_m$ have been introduced for simplicity.
-The non-listed $t_1$, $t_3$, $t_5$ and $t_7$ coefficients are zero.
+We report the resulting \ac{he} for a finite \ac{sepd} in \cref{eq:heff-fin-sepd}, where we name the resulting Maclaurin coefficients $t_i$ with $i\in[1-7]$, as we went two orders further and derived it to seventh-order in $\theta$.
+The parameters